openhwgroup/core-v-xif/docs/source/x_ext.rst

 The eXtension interface enables extension of |processor| with:

 * Custom ALU type instructions.
+* Custom CSRs and related instructions.

+.. only:: MemoryIf

+  If the memory interface is supported the eXtension interface enables in addition:

   * Custom load/store type instructions.
-* Custom CSRs and related instructions.

-Control-Tranfer type instructions (e.g. branches and jumps) are not supported via the eXtension interface.
+Control-Transfer type instructions (e.g. branches and jumps) are not supported via the eXtension interface.

 CORE-V-XIF
 ----------